keertanachandar/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
-    - Aspect Tested:
+    - Aspect Tested: Are concepts easy to understand and read?
+Is the response formatted properly?
 2. Read the following paragraph and provide a concise summary of the key points…
-    - Aspect Tested:
+    - Aspect Tested: Does the response cover the main details of the information?
+Is the response 150 words or less (what does the system consider short/concise)?
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
-    - Aspect Tested:
+    - Aspect Tested: Does the number of words in the response actually fall in the range given?
+Is the theme of the story followed?
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
-    - Aspect Tested:
+    - Aspect Tested: Is the answer correct?
+Is the work shown and is that accurate as well?
 5. Rewrite the following paragraph in a professional, formal tone…
-    - Aspect Tested:
+    - Aspect Tested: Are any typos fixed?
+Has the message changed at all - only the tone should change but the actual information should not have changed.

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.